MathieuNls/bug-taxonomy/03_dataset.md

 The cumulated opening time for all the bugs reaches 10,661 working years (3,891,618 working days).
 The raw size of the cloned source code alone, excluding binaries, images, and other non-text file, is 163 GB.

-To assign commits to issues we used the regular expression based approach proposed by Fischer et al. [@Fischer], which  matches the issue ID in the commit note to the commit.
+To assign commits to issues, we used the regular expression based approach proposed by Fischer et al. [@Fischer], which matches the issue ID in the commit note to the commit.
 Using this technique, we were able to link almost 40\% (40,493 out of 102,707) of our resolved/fixed issues to 229,153 commits.
 Note that an issue can be fixed using several commits.

-## Dataset Analysis\label{sec:context-selection}
+## Dataset Analysis\label{sec:dataset}

 Using our dataset, we extracted the files $f_i$ impacted by each commit $c_i$ for each one of our 388 projects.
 Then, we classified the bugs according to each type, which we formulate as follows: